How do I register for Park District programs?

 Des Plaines Park District residents are individuals who reside within the Park District boundaries and contribute financial support to the district through property taxes.
 Residents and non-residents are all welcome, and most programs are listed with both resident and non-resident fees.
 Pease note that some residents of the City of Des Plaines may not reside within the boundaries of the Des Plaines Park District.
 Please call the Park District at 847-391-5700 if you have any questions about your residency status.

-For a map of the Park District boundaries, Click Here.
+For a PDF map of the Park District boundaries, Click Here.

 Can I get my money back if I'm not satisfied with a program?